Speech perception: Infant speech perception

 One of the techniques used to examine how infants perceive speech, besides the head-turn procedure mentioned above, is measuring their sucking rate.
 In such an experiment, a baby is sucking a special nipple while presented with sounds.
 First, the baby's normal sucking rate is established.
 Then a stimulus is played repeatedly.
 When the baby hears the stimulus for the first time the sucking rate increases but as the baby becomes habituated to the stimulation the sucking rate decreases and levels off.
 Then, a new stimulus is played to the baby.
 If the baby perceives the newly introduced stimulus as different from the background stimulus the sucking rate will show an increase.
 The sucking-rate and the head-turn method are some of the more traditional, behavioral methods for studying speech perception.
 Among the new methods (see Research methods below) that help us to study speech perception, near-infrared spectroscopy is widely used in infants.

 It has also been discovered that even though infants' ability to distinguish between the different phonetic properties of various languages begins to decline around the age of nine months, it is possible to reverse this process by exposing them to a new language in a sufficient way.
 In a research study by Patricia K. Kuhl, Feng-Ming Tsao, and Huei-Mei Liu, it was discovered that if infants are spoken to and interacted with by a native speaker of Mandarin Chinese, they can actually be conditioned to retain their ability to distinguish different speech sounds within Mandarin that are very different from speech sounds found within the English language.
 Thus proving that given the right conditions, it is possible to prevent infants' loss of the ability to distinguish speech sounds in languages other than those found in the native language.

+Mainstream models of infant speech perception (such as PRIMIR, WRAPSA, DRIBBLER, and NLM-e) propose that infants begin with exemplar-based representations based on surface acoustics, and that phonological abstraction develops only after vocabulary growth.
+However, recent research shows that infants as young as 4–6 months can abstract phonological features like place of articulation (labial vs. coronal) across modalities (from auditory to visual speech), suggesting that abstraction may occur earlier and independently of vocabulary development or perceptual attunement.